hollowdoor/bestow/README.md

 }(GLOBAL /*node's global*/ || window));
 ```

-`divvy.running` is redundant because of the first module check, and you'd have to send divvy to the browser to use it so you can just use your own check.
+`bestow.running` is redundant because of the first module check, and you'd have to send bestow to the browser to use it so you can just use your own check.

 ```
 (function(_global, usingNode){
 "use strict";
 if(usingNode){
-    var divvy = require('divvy');
+    var bestow = require('bestow');
 }

 var MyObject = {};